- Department: Foreman/Lead

 - Attend daily and weekly safety meetings and inspections.

-- Work with Safety Department to investigate damage, incidents or near misses in the worksite, and ensure
+- Work with the Safety Department to investigate damage, incidents, or near misses in the worksite, and ensure

 - Work in a safe, responsible manner to not intentionally or unintentionally injure oneself, or endanger the

 wellbeing of others.

 - Participate as a vital team member and contribute toward the success of the organization, which may involve the

 provision of other technical and administrative support, as required.